Multiplicity and the Media

 I Never Promised You a Rose Garden

-An even greater injustice in all of this is that there are no programmes or commercials depicting multiples who are perfectly normal and don't behave like lunatics of one kind or another.
+There are no programmes or commercials depicting multiples who are perfectly normal and don't behave like lunatics of one kind or another.
 Multiples are either invisible, or they are something to fear or ridicule.
 A fine cultural role model, that is.
 Anthony Temple, 2005

-"Multiple personality disorder" is the label used to describe the condition, not of being a multiple household in an upset situation or in need of improved communication, but rather of being multiple.
-"Dissociative identity disorder," the current label, describes the delusion that one has multiple personalities, for modern psychiatry has chosen once again to ignore reality.
+"Multiple personality disorder" is the label used to describe the condition, not of being a group of persons in a shared body who happen to be experiencing an upset situation or need of improved communication, but rather of being multiple.

 Labeling multiplicity as a mental disorder caused by having sex with children was the worst mistake the APA could have made.
 It catered to tabloid fantasies and the worst excesses of the entertainment industry.
 It enabled the media to portray multiples as helpless victims, but also as murderous, vengeful killers.
 As insane.
 As out of control.

 Multiplicity has been a subject for horror novels and films ever since Robert Louis Stevenson's The Strange Case of Dr. Jekyll and Mr. Hyde.
-In the 1950s, a spate of psychological dramas such as Three Faces of Eve and Lizzie portrayed multiples as depleted, neurotic losers who would periodically turn into fun-loving carousers.
+In the 1950s, a spate of psychological dramas such as Three Faces of Eve and Lizzie portrayed multiples as depleted, neurotic losers who would periodically turn into fun-loving carousers, scared children, or angry harridans.
 And, invariably, as women; that is, in female bodies.
-By the 1990s we were being treated with even less respect, as Raising Cain, Batman Forever and Mirage (as well as numerous television portrayals, particularly the despicable Melrose Place) firmly established multiplicity in the public mind as a disease spawned by child abuse, and its victims as helpless pawns of their own shattered brains, likely at any moment (particularly if in a male body) to turn savagely homicidal.
-No thanks.
+In terms of objectification and degradation of women, Sybil existed at the bottom of that trash heap.

 I'd like to add in a word here to those who are preparing to write books or screenplays "about MPD/DID", or which feature "a character who happens to be multiple."